 General Vim Settings

-As a quick addendum, one common complaint people have when editing SML is that it forces the line to wrap if it extends to 80 characters.
-Some people don’t like that it does this, and others don’t like that it doesn’t do it frequently enough (namely, it only wraps the line if your cursor extends past 80 characters, not the end of the line).
+As a quick addendum, one common complaint people have when editing SML is that it forces the line to wrap if it extends past 80 characters.
+Some people don’t like that, and others don’t like that it doesn’t do it frequently enough (namely, it only wraps the line if your cursor extends past 80 characters, not the end of the line).

 If you don’t want Vim to do any of this wrapping, run this:

 If you’d like this change to persist between Vim sessions, add it to